hogeschool/Development-8/Readers/unit1.md

 Functional programming is a programming paradigm that is profoundly different from the imperative paradigm.
 This programming paradigm grants additional properties on the code that help the programmer to write code that is maintainable and correct.
 For this reason also imperative languages widely used in the industry have been including functional programming construct during the last decades: C\#, C++, Java, Javascript, Typescript all provide means of writing programs in terms  of functional programming abstractions, and some of them even integrated type systems that are as expressive as those of Haskell or CamL.
 It is evident that functional programming trascendended the role of a tool used only by researchers and pioneers of programming and is becoming more and more a reality in the industry.

 The goal of this unit is to show the reader a comparison between the model of imperative programming, which was explained during the Development courses of the first year, and the functional paradigm.
-We then proceed to define the semantics of a functional programming language in terms of the lambda\-calculus model and we finish by introducing F\#, the functional language of choice.
+We then proceed to define the semantics of a functional programming language, namely F\#, and we present its main features.

 ## Imperative programming vs functional programming